ifiecas/contractanalyzer/README.md

 - Partnership agreements
 - License agreements

+## 🔧 Troubleshooting

+**"Could not connect to Foundry Local"**
+→ Make sure `foundry model run phi-4-mini` is running in a separate terminal tab first.

+**"streamlit: command not found"**
+→ Use `bash start.sh` instead of calling `streamlit` directly.
+This activates the correct environment.

+**App is slow on first run**
+→ The model takes a moment to load into memory.
+Subsequent analyses in the same session will be faster.

+**Model not found**
+→ Run `foundry model list` to confirm phi-4-mini is downloaded.
+If not, run `foundry model run phi-4-mini` again with an internet connection.

+---

 ## 🔐 Privacy & Security

 - **No Cloud Processing**: Everything runs locally on your machine